Kana Morimoto: K-1 Women's Flyweight champion

 Morimoto was scheduled to face Gloria Peritore in a non-title bout at K'Festa 3 on 22 March 2020.
 She won the fight by a first-round knockout, landing a right hook with 18 seconds left in the round.

 Morimoto was scheduled to face Kotomi at K-1 World GP 2020 in Fukuoka on 3 November 2020.
 Despite coming into the fight as a favorite, Morimoto lost the fight by unanimous decision, with scores of 28–29, 29–30 and 29–30.

 Morimoto was scheduled to make the first defense of her K-1 Women's Flyweight Championship at K-1 World GP 2022 Japan on 27 February 2022, in an immediate rematch with the Krush Women's Flyweight champion Kotomi.
-Kotomi later withdrew from the bout and was replace by Ran, who faced Morimoto in a non-title bout.
+Kotomi later withdrew from the bout and was replaced by Ran, who faced Morimoto in a non-title bout.
 She won the fight by unanimous decision.

 Morimoto faced Souris Manfredi in a non-title bout at K-1: Ring of Venus on 25 June 2022.
 Morimoto knocked Manfredi down twice in the first round, before winning the fight by a third-round knockout, stopping Manfredi with a head kick at the 2:26 minute mark of the last round.

 Morimoto faced the former Enfusion and WAKO champion Aurore Dos Santos in a non-title bout at K-1 World GP 2022 in Osaka on December 3, 2022.
 She won the fight by first-round technical knockout, as she stopped Dos Santos with a flurry of punches with just five seconds left in the opening frame.

 Morimoto made her second K-1 Women's Flyweight title defense against the one-time FEA and WAKO world champion Funda Alkayış at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 She won the fight by a second-round technical knockout.

+On May 25, 2023, K-1 announced that Morimoto would make her third flyweight championship defense against Amy Pirnie at K-1 World GP 2023 on July 17, 2023.
+That same day, Pirnie released a statement on her Instagram profile claiming that she was still in negotiations with the promotion at the time the bout was announced and would be withdrawing from them due to the perceived bad treatment.
+Morimoto was rescheduled to face McKenna Wade at the same event.
+She won the fight by a first-round knockout, 58 seconds into the opening round.